Rebecca Fain, M.A., LAPC

 Suicide Prevention Coordinator

 Ms. Fain earned her Master of Arts Degree in Clinical Mental Health Counseling from South University, and her Bachelor of Fine Arts degree from the Rhode Island School of Design in Photography.
 She completed her graduate counseling practicum and internship at the Savannah College of Art and Design Counseling and Student Services Center in March 2016.
 Ms. Fain joined the GSU Counseling Center staff in April 2016.
-Her clinical interests include mood disorders, emotional dysregulation, trauma, and interpersonal issues.
-Her therapeutic background is influenced by existential theory, mindfulness, and interpersonal processing.
-She utilizes skills from dialectical behavioral therapy and cognitive behavioral therapy.
+Her clinical interests include mood disorders, trauma, and interpersonal issues.
+Her therapeutic background is integrative, however influenced most by existential theory, family systems, and interpersonal processing.
+She also utilizes skills from dialectical behavioral therapy and cognitive behavioral therapy.

 What song do you sing at the top of your lungs in the car?